 - Output Based Services

 With our Supplier Code of Conduct (SCoC) we ensure that our suppliers and other third parties are committed to our high ethical and ecological standards and take their responsibility towards employees, society and the environment seriously.
 The SCoC also encourages our suppliers to ask their subcontractors to adhere to our standards as well.
 DHL Group | Supplier Code of Conduct

 FAQs – Certification

 Certification is a process managed by a third party to determine that a business is diverse.
-Certifying agencies administer a vetting process to ensure that the business is compliant in terms of their diversity requirements and update member corporations about the status of a company should their diversity standing change.
-You can contact any of the following national certifying agencies, their regional affiliates or the appropriate state or local government entities for certification in your applicable category:
+Certifying organizations administer a vetting process to ensure that the business is compliant in terms of their diversity requirements and update member corporations about the status of a company should their diversity standing change.
+You can contact any of the following national and international certifying organizations, their regional affiliates or the appropriate state or local government entities for certification in your applicable category: